Server-Factory/Mail-Server-Factory/README.md

 # Cloning the project

+In order to be able to read project source code or contribute it is required to clone Git repository.
 The following command clones the project and initializes all Git submodules:

 ```bash
 mkdir Factory && cd Factory